earthly/earthly/docs/guides/integration.md

 ## The Earthfile

-We start with a simple earthly file that can build and create a docker file for our app.
+We start with a simple Earthfile that can build and create a docker image for our app.
 See [Basic](./basics) guide for more details on that.

 {% hint style='info' %}
 ##### Note